n1kkou/HTMLImprover/README.md

-# seoGenie
+# HTMLImprover
-SEO Genie v1.1
+v1.2
+Markup Improver
 Include the app.js file in your document and read the console hints to improve your page mark-up.